himan7991/streaming-on-twitch-and-youtube/README.md

-# streaming-on-twitch-and-youtube
+# Streaming on Twitch and YouTube
+Looking to see which site is the best for streaming in 2021?
+Look no further.

-Streaming on different platforms (Twitch - YouTube) - A "comprehensive" guide.
-All the benefits, shortcomings, and differences between the two platforms
+This is a complete guide/map of all the benefits, shortcomings, and differences between the two platforms